PartyGodTroy/Vue.hx/example/readme.md

 ## Date

-most copy paste stuff is easy fixed, so it this one.
+Most copy&paste stuff is easy fixed, so it this one.
 But this is a different language decision

 In Haxe you will create a [date](http://api.haxe.org/Date.html) with `new Date(year, month, day, hour, min, sec)`